CryptoManufaktur-io/chainflip-docker/README.md

 Check logs of node and engine, make sure you're synced and everything is working well, check status is green in the web app, then start bidding: `docker compose run --rm cli start-bidding`

 Optionally, set a vanity name: `docker compose run --rm cli vanity-name <my-discord-username>`

+## Updating chainflip

+If you are using a specific version tag, instead of latest, `nano .env` and set the desired new version tag.

+`./flipd update` to pull the new version.

+`./flipd up` to start using it